bartkl/presentations/cimug2024/index.md

 ---
 <!-- _class: with-bullets -->

-- Different schemas have different naming conventions and restrictions
+- Different schemas have different naming conventions and restrictions;
-* Equal names don't imply equality
+* Equal names don't imply equality;
-* Different names don't imply inequality
+* Different names don't imply inequality.

 ---

-We need more sophisticated means of naming and identification
+We need more sophisticated means of naming and identification.

 ---